-For the past 2 years, GEAE has piloted a training program to help businesses educate their employees on the rights of LGBT people in their customer base.
-With the help of Visit Erie and Chris Temple, GEAE board members and advisory council members have developed and revised these training program to fit any number of situations, from educational institutions, hotels and restaurants, human service organizations, and even the prison system.
-The impetus for the LGBT competency training “sprung from the vision of GEAE to continue to make our beautiful and diverse Erie community a safe and welcoming community for all regardless of sexual orientation or gender identity through quality educational programs, service opportunities, and social events, states GEAE President and trainer, Will Koehler.
+For the past 3 years, GEAE has piloted a training program to help businesses educate their employees on the rights of LGBTQ people in their customer base.
+With the help of Visit Erie and Chris Temple, GEAE board members and advisory council members have developed and revised these training programs to fit any number of situations, from educational institutions, hotels and restaurants, human service organizations, and even the prison system.
+The impetus for the LGBTQ competency training “sprung from the vision of GEAE to continue to make our beautiful and diverse Erie community a safe and welcoming community for all regardless of sexual orientation or gender identity through quality educational programs, service opportunities, and social events.
 The Competency Training is unique in that each session is tailored to a unique audience that has expressed interest in providing their services to LGBT constituents in a welcoming and competent manner.

 The response has been overwhelmingly positive.